Alphen aan den Rijn

 The municipality of Alphen aan den Rijn also includes the communities of Aarlanderveen, Benthuizen, Boskoop, Hazerswoude-Dorp, Hazerswoude-Rijndijk, Koudekerk aan den Rijn and Zwammerdam.
 The city is located in what is called the 'Green Heart' of the Netherlands, which is a somewhat less densely populated centre area of the Randstad.

 The name "Alphen" is probably derived from the name of the Roman fort Albaniana, meaning "settlement at the white water".
-Its remains still lie underneath the city centre.
+Its remains still lie under the city centre.

 History

 Map showing Albanianis (in the centre, just above the 'T' of Patabus) in the Tabula Peutingeriana.

 The area around Alphen aan den Rijn has been inhabited for 2000 years.
 In the Roman era, the Oude Rijn was the main branch of the Rhine River and formed the north border of the Roman Empire.
 Since the rule of Emperor Claudius (41–54 AD), divisions of the Roman army were stationed here.
 Consequently, several Roman fortifications were located along the Oude Rijn, including castellum Albanianae in the centre of Alphen.
 The Romans had also built the first bridge over the Oude Rijn.
 Alphen was therefore an important commercial site in the area until Germanic raids ended that in 240 AD.

 After recurring problems with flooding, especially in Utrecht and Leiden, the Oude Rijn was dammed at Wijk bij Duurstede in 1122, thereby making the Lek River the main branch of the Rhine.
 The Oude Rijn has not flooded since.
 During the Middle Ages, Alphen was a fiefdom called Alphen en Rietveld.

 The vertical-lift bridge over the Gouwe River was built in the 1930s.

 In the 17th century, Alphen became prominent again as a hub for commerce.
 The Oude Rijn was used for boat traffic; there are still portions along the river where the towpath is present.

 The current municipality was formed in 1918 through the amalgamation of the smaller municipalities of Alphen, Aarlanderveen, and Oudshoorn.
 In 1964, the municipality of Zwammerdam was added as well.
 In 2014 the municipalities of Boskoop and Rijnwoude were amalgamated as well, doubling the land area and increasing the population to over 100,000.

 During the Second World War, the majority of Jews from Alphen were deported and subsequently murdered; only a few survived.
 After the war, the Jewish congregation was disbanded and merged with the one in Leiden.
-A Jewish cemetery on the Aarkade was founded in 1802, but it was abandoned and razed in the 1960s, with the remains re-interred in Katwijk; in 2012, after fifteen years of community activism by local historian Anke Bakker and CDA council member Alice Besseling, a monument was installed and the area turned into a city park.
+A Jewish cemetery on the Aarkade was founded in 1802, but it was abandoned and razed in the 1960s, with the remains reinterred in Katwijk; in 2012, after fifteen years of community activism by local historian Anke Bakker and CDA council member Alice Besseling, a monument was installed and the area turned into a city park.

 Since the 1950s, the city began to grow rapidly.
 A large new neighbourhood was built on the north side and Alphen became mostly a commuter city.
 Other urban developments however did create local employment.
 Since the 1990s, a similar new development was built at the city's south side.